anoff/remote-code/readme.md

 At the moment your host needs to fulfill a few requirements for this to work:

 - rsync installed
-- yarn & nodemon globally available
+- npm & nodemon globally available
 - remote target needs to have reachable npm upstream to install dependencies (i.e. internet connection)

 # Usage